Take a 1-min quiz to get a personalized workout plan Male Female

 • Fruits

-• Dairy and dairy products (or plant-based for lactose-intolerant persons and vegans)
+• Dairy and dairy products (or plant-based for lactose-intolerant people and vegans)

-If your diet lacks such foods and is filled instead with overly processed foods, sugary drinks, and other unhealthy food options, chances are, you will be running ten miles a week and not losing weight.
+If your diet lacks such foods and is filled with overly-processed foods, sugary drinks, and other unhealthy food options, the chances are that you’ll be running 10 miles a week and not losing weight.

-The fact that you are already running is a great nod towards your fitness and general health.
-However, running ten miles a week might be too much for your body, especially if you are a beginner.
-Doing too much cardio puts your body in a catabolic state, where instead of using glucose to fuel you, it turns to your tissues and muscles and burns them instead.
+The fact that you’re already running is a great nod to your fitness and general health.
+However, running 10 miles a week may be too much for your body, particularly if you’re a beginner.
+Doing too much cardio puts your body in a catabolic state, where instead of using glucose to fuel you, it turns to your tissues and muscles and burns them.

-If you have just been doing cardio without lifting weights, then you will have even less muscle once your body goes into this state.
+If you’ve just been doing cardio without lifting weights, you could have even less muscle once your body goes into this state.
 Remember that:

-• Muscle burns more calories than fat, and that weight lifting helps you burn calories for long periods, even when you are at rest.
+• Muscle mass burns more calories than fat mass and weightlifting helps you burn calories for long periods, even when at rest (19).

-To counter these issues, make sure that you dedicate some days in your running ten miles a week workout plan to cross-train, and do a workout that is not running like yoga, weight lifting, cycling, swimming, etc.
+To counter these issues, make sure you dedicate some days in your running 10 miles a week workout plan to cross-train and do a workout that isn’t running, such as yoga, weightlifting, cycling, or swimming.

-Other factors that could be contributing to the lack of weight loss even while running ten miles a week could include:
+Other factors that could be contributing to your lack of weight loss even while running 10 miles a week could include:

 1. Lacking enough sleep

-2. Hitting a weight loss plateau (especially if you have been on this ten miles a week plan for a while)
+2. Hitting a weight loss plateau (particularly if you’ve been on this 10 miles a week plan for a while)

 3. Being under too much stress

-4. Lacking rest days on running ten miles a week workout plan
+4. Lacking rest days on your running 10 miles a week workout plan

-5. Lying bathroom scales (bathroom scales only measure weight without taking into consideration that weight does not only come from fat but also internal organs, bone mass, water weight, blood and tissue, muscle mass, etc.)
+5. Inaccurate bathroom scales.
+Bathroom scales only measure total weight without taking into consideration that weight doesn’t only come from fat but also internal organs, bone mass, water weight, blood and tissue, muscle mass, etc. So this could be a reason why the scale isn’t changing, even though you’ve been consistent with a calorie deficit and exercise.
+You could be gaining muscle mass while losing fat at the same time but the scale will only reflect the weight you’ve gained.

-When compared to elite and ultrarunners – who cover 120 and 150 miles a week, respectively – running ten miles a week can seem like child’s play, and you may be tempted to give it your all week after week.
-While this dedication is commendable, as a beginner, this constant effort might be a little much for your body, especially in the first few weeks.
+When compared to elite and ultrarunners, who cover respective distances of 120 and 150 miles a week, running 10 miles a week can seem like child’s play, and you may be tempted to give it your all week after week.
+While this dedication is commendable, as a beginner, this constant effort may be a little much for your body, particularly during the first few weeks.

 The biggest risk that comes from running too much or overdoing it with any form of exercise is overtraining.
 Also known as overtraining syndrome, this is a problem that occurs when an athlete (or any other regular person) trains too much without rest.
-Those who end up overtraining are people who insist on working even while completely burned out, which has been known to lead to fatigue, a decline in performance, among other undesirable symptoms.
+Those who end up overtraining are people who insist on working out even when they’re completely burned out, which has been found to lead to fatigue, a decline in performance, and other undesirable symptoms.

-Some overtraining signs to look out for while running ten miles a week include (9, 10):
+Some overtraining signs to look out for while running 10 miles a week include (9, 10):

 • Decreased Performance.
-If you are constantly unable to cover your usual distance, it might be time to take a step back and evaluate your exercise practices.
+If you’re constantly unable to cover your usual distance, it may be time to take a step back and evaluate your exercise practices.

 • Plateaued Progress.
-You no longer see any gain signs or no longer lose weight even if you are keeping up with your rigorous schedule.
+You no longer see any gain signs or no longer lose weight even if you’re keeping up with your rigorous schedule.

 • Unusual Post-Workout Muscle Soreness.
 Especially if the pain/soreness lasts long after your run.